rameshKrSah/rameshKrSah.website.old/_posts/2019-03-18-Feature Selection in Machine Learnig.md

 # Feature Selection
 Very often we find ourselves with feature vectors with large number of components.
 It is a general understanding and well received one that large number of features is very often a bad idea.
 Thus we should in most try to reduce the number of features we have in the dataset.
-Lesser number features can help understand the relationship between the input and output better and give less comples model which require less resources to run.
+Lesser number features can help understand the relationship between the input and output better and give less complicated model which require less resources to run.

 ```python